-Reference B - Well Cellars
+Reference B - Sumps/Well Cellars

-- Maximum operating schedule is in units of hours. - Emission calculation methodology for sumps, and cellars based on the CARB/KVB report Emissions Characteristics of Crude Oil Production Operations in California (1/83). - Calculations of cellars and sump emissions are based on surface area of emissions unit as supplied by the applicant. - The cellars are assigned a control efficiency of 70%. - Maximum surface area of each cellar does not exceed 36 sq. ft. (i.e., a square cellar not exceeding 6 ft. by 6 ft.).
+- Maximum operating schedule is in units of hours. - Emission calculation methodology for sumps, and cellars based on the CARB/KVB report Emissions Characteristics of Crude Oil Production Operations in California (1/83). - Calculations of cellars and sump emissions are based on surface area of emissions unit as supplied by the applicant. - All well cellars are credited with an ROC control efficiency of 70 % for complying with Rule 344 requirements. - Maximum surface area of each cellar does not exceed 36 sq. ft. (i.e., a square cellar not exceeding 6 ft. by 6 ft.)